 We've seen some great gadgets and equipment for designers.
-So many cool stuff, that we could actually assemble infinite perfect office spaces!
-Every week we'll assemble a perfect office, and we'd like you to help us.
+There are so many cool stuff out there that we could assemble infinite perfect office spaces every week!
+So we'll assemble some, and we'd like you to help us.
 What equipment would the perfect office have?

 We all had a long week of work, school and maybe vacation (some of us) and after spending some time relaxing with family, friends; we'll mostly spend be ready to tackle a new week.